What is cryptocurrency? A beginner's guide to crypto

 How many cryptocurrencies are there?

-According to Statista, there are nearly 10,000 cryptocurrencies in existence.
+According to Statista, there are about 8,800 cryptocurrencies in existence at the end of 2023.
 Some estimates put this figure much higher, though there are many insignificant cryptocurrencies out there, with negligible volume and market cap.

-There are new cryptocurrencies created everyday, so this number is set to drastically change in the future.
+There are new cryptocurrencies created everyday, so this number will change in the future.

 Is cryptocurrency safe?